-It is our honor to serve LGBTQA clients, and those planning to leave assets to LGBTQA beneficiaries.
+It is our honor to serve LGBTQ clients, and those planning to leave assets to LGBTQ beneficiaries.

 In so many ways, estate planning is the most important for you when you are not married but have a life partner in your life.
 And, if you have children together, it’s exponentially more important for you to get your estate planning handled correctly.